jon-harper/jon-harper.github.io/docs/abs/printing.md

 <figure markdown>
 ![The SUAFT air filter](img/suaft_filter.jpg)
 <figcaption markdown>
 An activated carbon and HEPA air filter with dedicated internal filter fan and external exhaust fan.
-Credit: Jon Harper/[SUAFT](https://jon-harper.github.io/air_filter)
+Source: Jon Harper/[SUAFT](https://jon-harper.github.io/air_filter)
 </figcaption>
 </figure>

-### The Part Cooling Myth
+## The Part Cooling Myth

 <figure markdown>
 ![the blower on the left directs air through the duct and onto the nozzle at center](img/part_fan.jpg)
 <figcaption markdown>
 The blower at top left directs air through the duct and to a point just underneath the nozzle at center.
-Credit: Jon Harper.
+Source: Jon Harper.
 </figcaption>
 </figure>